Outages & Emergencies

 Be prepared for a planned outage

-Naka Power (Utilities) provides safe and reliable power to our customers.
+Naka Power Utilities (NWT) provides safe and reliable power to our customers.
 Throughout the year, we plan outages so crews can safely maintain, repair or improve our power distribution system.
 These planned outages allow us to strengthen our grid, modernize our infrastructure and restore power faster when unplanned outages do occur.

 We understand these outages can be inconvenient, so we inform customers in advance of any planned outages to minimize the impact.